BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-16-kth-richest.md

 Inserting a single item into an OST takes $latex O(\log(n))$ time.
 But making the OST from scratch takes $latex O(n)$.
 This is concerning because it means that tree rotations are potentially extremely expensive.
 If I had to do tree rotations all the way up from my new node to the root of the tree every single insertion, then insertion would take linear time.

-Luckily, our OST is balanced using the red-black tree rules.
+Luckily, we can decide that our OST is balanced using the red-black tree rules.
 Insertion in a red-black tree only involves amortized $latex O(1)$ rotations.
 (See [here](web.stanford.edu/class/cs166/lectures/05/Small05.pdf) for an explanation of this.)

 The node at the lowest level will have to totally regenerate its auxiliary OST every insertion, of course.
 Its parent will have to do a tree rotation which requires it to totally regenerate its auxiliary OST every second insertion.
 Its grandparent will need to do that $latex \frac14$ of the time.
 And then $latex \frac18$ and so on.